Russell Morse Wilder

-was an American physician, diabetologist, epileptologist, and medical researcher, known at the originator of the ketogenic ("classic keto") diet as a therapy for both epilepsy and diabetes.
+was an American physician, diabetologist, epileptologist, and medical researcher, known as one of the originators of the ketogenic ("classic keto") diet as a therapy for both epilepsy and diabetes.
 He coined the term "ketogenic diet."
 He was also among the first American physicians to use insulin for patients with diabetes.

 Biography

 At the University of Chicago he graduated with a B.S. in 1907 and with a Ph.D. in pathology in 1911.
 At Rush Medical College he was an instructor from 1909 to 1910 in pathology and anatomy and graduated there in 1911 with an M.D.
 (Rush Medical College was affiliated with the University of Chicago until 1942.)
 During his undergraduate study he spent a year at Heidelberg University.
 As a medical student, he went to Mexico City in December 1909 with the physician and medical researcher Howard Taylor Ricketts to study typhus fever in the Valley of Mexico.
 Ricketts died of the disease on May 5, 1910, but Wilder returned to Mexico to carry on the research.
 He studied for eight months in 1914 in Vienna, principally at the First Medical Clinic under the pathologist Albert Müller-Deham (1881–1971), who had studied as a medical assistant under Carl von Noorden.
 Upon his return from Vienna, Wilder became a physician at Chicago's Presbyterian Hospital, where he worked from 1914 to 1917 and completed his medical residency.
 While he worked at Presbyterian Hospital, he was a fellow at the Sprague Memorial Institute from 1915 to 1917.

 At the Mayo Clinic, Wilder was a staff member from 1919 to 1929 and was section head for all the diabetic patients.
 At the Mayo Foundation he was an assistant professor from 1919 to 1922 and an associate professor from 1922 to 1929.
 From 1929 to 1931 he was a professor of medicine and chair of the department of medicine at the University of Chicago.
 In 1931 he rejoined the staff of the Mayo Clinic and became, at the Mayo Foundation, a full professor and head of the department of medicine.
 At the Mayo Clinic he investigated clinical problems of metabolism and nutrition.
 In 1950 he retired from the Mayo Clinic and Mayo Foundation to become the first director of the newly formed National Institute of Arthritis and Metabolic Diseases.
 In 1953, due to health problems, he retired as the institute's director and returned to Rochester, Minnesota.